21"""Abstract Base Classes for the different device types.

 1057 back to something based on a calibration file?
 Does it apply a

 1058 voltage of zero to each?
-Does it set the values to zero
+Does it set the values to zero and what

-1059 does that mean since different deformable mirrors expect values
+1059 does that mean since different deformable mirrors expect values in

 1060 a different range?
-For the sake of uniformity, it
+For the sake of uniformity, it is better for

-pass the pattern they want, probably a
+1061 python-microscope users to pass the pattern they want, probably a

 1062 pattern that flattens the mirror.

-is also unclear what the use case
+1064 It is also unclear what the use case for a reset.
+If it just to

-1065 set the mirror to an initial state
+1065 set the mirror to an initial state and not a specific shape, then

-and re-constructing the DeformableMirror object
+1066 destroying and re-constructing the DeformableMirror object

 1067 provides the most obvious solution.

-1069 The private properties `_patterns`
+1069 The private properties `_patterns` and `_pattern_idx` are

-None` to support the queueing of patterns
+1070 initialized to `None` to support the queueing of patterns and

 1071 software triggering.